lamaprogramer/ReimaginedMenus/README.md

     * Increased resolution for world icons.

-    * Translations for Italian, Spanish, Japanese, Portuguese, German and Serbian.
+    * Translations for Italian, Spanish, Japanese, Portuguese, Polish, Russian, German and Serbian.

 I'm entirely open to design changes and will consider adding your suggestion.
 I'm also open to adding and/or editing translations for your language, you will have two options: